Fine tuning SMLs

 Copy

-We pass the model to the device and pass it to FP16 so that it occupies less memory.
+While we're at it, we pass the model to the device and, while we're at it, we convert it to FP16 to use less memory.

 model.half().to(device)